bediger4000/alien_words/README.md

 }
 ```

-Then I realized a Go `map` type would be easier coding all the slice manipulation
+Then I realized a Go `map` type would be easier coding than
+all the slice manipulation
 required to make a node a child and remove child nodes.

 ```